smucclaw/documentation/docs/returning-keywords.rst

 Qualifying Rules
 ^^^^^^^^^^^^^^^^

-"Road tax must be paid by the owner of a vehicle" sounds like a regulative rule, but it actually unpacks to three rules: a constitutive, a regulative, and a *qualifying* rule.
+"No vehicle may be operated whose road tax is not properly paid up" sounds like a regulative rule, but it actually unpacks to three rules: a constitutive, a regulative, and a *qualifying* rule.

 Why?
-Because in an uncommon case, a vehicle owner could counter: "oh, I don't drive that car, I'm keeping it in storage until I can sell it to a museum.
+Because in an uncommon case, a vehicle owner could counter: "oh, that car doesn't get driven, the engine's been taken out and I'm keeping it in storage until I can sell the chassis to a museum.
 So I don't have to pay road tax."

-So the rule is really three rules:
+The rule is really three rules:

-* Every vehicle that legally operates on a public road must be validly registered.
+* Every vehicle that legally operates on a public road must be in valid tax-paid status.
 (Qualifying Rule)

-* To be valid, a registration must be paid up for the current year.
+* To be valid, road tax must be paid up for the current year.
   (Constitutive)

-* To obtain a valid registration, the owner of the vehicle must pay the appropriate fees.
+* Every driver shall not operate any vehicle whose road tax is not paid.
   (Regulative)

-Qualifying rules and constitutive rules are similar.
+Qualifying rules and constitutive rules are similar!

 Constitutive rules state that an X counts as a Y when it meets certain criteria.
 Very often, the Y is simply that it is a *valid* X in some way.

-Qualifying rules state that *every* X must be a Y.
+Qualifying rules state that *every* X (within a certain scope) must be a Y.

+We're still working on the syntax of qualifying rules, but they are likely to follow the syntax of regulative rules, but with the mandatory keywords `BE` or `HAVE` instead of `DO`.

 Or else what?
 ^^^^^^^^^^^^^